Using Power Query in Excel: Simplify Data Cleaning and Transformation

 4. Basic Data Transformations

-Power Query offers a range of transformations for cleaning and organizing data.
-Here are some of the most commonly used transformations:
+Power Query offers a range of transformations for cleaning and organizing data:

 Replacing Values